-Unlike real balsamic vinegar, which must be aged for a minimum of 12 years and can cost upwards of $150, the balsamic vinegar that you’re probably most familiar with is a condimento grade balsamic vinegar.
-I pick this grade up regularly at Walmart, and it only costs around $3 per bottle — BIG savings there!
+Unlike real balsamic vinegar, which must be aged for a minimum of 12 years and can cost upwards of $150, the balsamic vinegar that you're probably most familiar with is a condimento grade balsamic vinegar.
+I pick this grade up regularly at Walmart, and it only costs around $3 per bottle -- BIG savings there!

 Condiment grade balsamic vinegar is great in marinades, salad dressings, dips, etc., but reducing it slowly over low heat turns into a lovely syrup that’s an amazing accompaniment to both sweet and savory dishes.
 Seriously, give it a try with fresh strawberries some time!

-Simply pour about one cup of balsamic vinegar into a small saucepan, and bring it to a boil over medium-high heat.
-Turn it down to low, and simmer for about 10 minutes, until the balsamic vinegar reduces to a thick syrup that can coat the back of a spoon.
-Watch it carefully toward the end of the cooking time, as it can quickly progress to a burnt mess if you step away for too long!
-Also, keep in mind that it will continue to thicken up as it cools.
+Simply pour about one cup of balsamic vinegar into a small skillet or saucepan, and bring it to a boil over medium-high heat.
+Turn the heat down to low and simmer for about 10 minutes, until the balsamic vinegar reduces to a thick syrup that can coat the back of a spoon.

-This balsamic reduction can be stored in an airtight container for up to two weeks.
 If it thickens up a little too much after sitting, you can warm it up a bit over low heat or stir in a little water to thin it out.

 Some of my favorite uses for this yummy balsamic glaze are to drizzle it over fresh sliced strawberries or pears, a caprese salad, on grilled chicken, and especially over these delicious little baked brie bites.
 Give it a try and let me know what you think!